dhruvil-patell/TagGame/README.md

 ![Imagine Of Graphics](https://github.com/dhruvil-patell/TagGame/blob/main/ImageOfGraphics.PNG?raw=true)

 This is what it looks like when you first load in player 2 is blue and player 1 is red.
 Use arrow keys to move player 1 and WAD to move player 2.

+## Previous Feedback
+I tried to add the new adjustments.
+I added one more power up that appears at 10, but since the game is only till 15 points I didnt want to add another one.
+I also didnt have the time to fully redo the way that time works in my project as I am working on other projects right now.
+I was also planning on using this game when your board and since its only till 15 points I didnt want to add a pause button.
+Thank you for the feedback.